Skip to main content

 The surgical treatments of spine-related conditions often require the placement of pedicle screws and implants to offer better mechanical stability to the patient.
 A mal-positioned implant can lead to severe neurological ramifications.
 Consultation based on manually segmented vertebral models is time consuming and often error-prone.
 Initial attempts to automate segmentation by the client were unsuccessful due to the complexity of the spinal structure, vertebrae changing in shape with each movement, and lack of qualitative testing data.

-Proposed Solution
+Solutions Proposed

-What Qentelli did
+What Qentelli Did

 Qentelli commenced the project in a phased program: